Govt. Tourism License 3195/080/81

 Features

-2. The appearance of deer alike radish brown coats, short pointed horns, and a long fur tail.
+• The appearance of deer alike radish brown coats, short, pointed horns, and a long fur tail.

-4. It is the only species of deer which have no antlers
+• It is the only species of deer that has no antlers

 Yak

 It is an iconic animal for the Everest Region.
-Mostly a contributor animal for the Himalayan people for transferring goods, milk products, and meat.
+Mostly a working animal for the Himalayan people for transferring goods, milk products, and meat.

 What Animals Live on Mount Everest?